holochain/HOW/HOW/social/process/how/how-v1.md

 1. What ever acceptance process is use by core team or working group is used (voting, consensus, coin-toss, etc) is used.
 2. Given the outcome of the process the status of the HOW is updated to `REJECTED`, `DEFERRED` or `ALIVE` as appropriate along with addition of sections as per `/social/process/how/_requirements.md`
-3. In the case of a HOW being accepted, the PR is merged into the repository.
+3. In the case of a HOW being accepted, the PR is merged into the repository, keeping the original git history without squashing.

 ### HOW Format & Templates